-Using a budget to manage your money is the key to paying off your debt.
-But sometimes, your budget may not work.
-There are many reasons for the budget breakdown.
+Using a budget to manage your money is the key to paying off your debt, but sometimes your budget might not work.
+There are many potential reasons for a budget breakdown.
 The numbers may not match up, or you may simply be spending more than you budgeted for.
-Here are some of the common reasons budgets don't work, along with ways you can get your budget back on track.
+Here are some of the common reasons budgets don't work, along with ways you can get yours back on track.